anthonymobile/njbuswatcher_2020/README.md

 #### THIS BRANCH.
 New Localizer

 ##### overall
-For first pass, design as much as possible as a 'drop-in' replacements to the ReportCard.Route.* and ReportCard.Stop.* functions (mostly Stop?)
+For first pass, design as much as possible as a 'drop-in' replacements to the ReportCard.StopReport.get_arrivals()

 ##### impementation steps